AzureSQLDB/sql-driver-examples/examples/sql/drivers/go-driver-example.md

-# Create a Go app that connects to SQL Server
+# Create a Go app that connects to SQL Server and executes queries using Visual Studio Code

 > These examples may be used with Azure SQL Database